 The recipient shall beforehand be given appropriate information of the transplantation procedure, its purpose and course, probability of the success, expected risks and outcomes, rights and obligations, as well as on the alternative medical treatments.

 The freedom to withdraw consent at any time shall be clearly written and explained.

+The content of the consent form provided, mentioned in paragraph 1 of this article, should be determined by order of the Minister.

 Article 14.
 Protection of personal data